 Often, you can avoid fraud by asking questions and doing research on any brokers, advisers, or investment opportunities you are considering.

 Maybe you’ve never had a financial plan or lived on a budget.
 Now is the time to develop both.
-If you sit down and take an honest look at your entire financial situation, you will be in a better position to use your inheritance wisely.
+If you sit down and take an honest look at your entire financial situation, you will be in a better position to use and invest your inheritance wisely.
 There are many tools to help you put a financial plan together.
 The Ballpark Estimate, created by the American Savings Education Council, can help you calculate what you’ll need to save each year for retirement.
 FINRA has a college savings calculator, and the Social Security Administration has a benefits calculator to estimate your potential benefit amounts.

 If you’re the type of person who reads as much as possible about investment choices and asks the right questions about them, you may not need expert advice.
 But if you’re busy with other responsibilities, or don’t feel comfortable making important financial decisions on your own, you may benefit from professional advice.
 While most financial professionals are honest and hardworking, watch out for unscrupulous individuals.
-Even if a financial professional is recommended by someone you trust, we encourage you to thoroughly evaluate their background before doing business with that professional.
+Even if a financial professional is recommended by someone you trust, you should thoroughly evaluate their background before doing business with that professional.
 Make sure the financial professional is licensed, and check and to see if the individual or his or her firm has had run-ins with regulators or other investors.

-If you inherit a security and later sell it, you’ll need the cost basis - the value of the security on the day the person willing it died - to determine if you owe any taxes.
+If you inherit a security and later sell it, you’ll need to know the cost basis - the value of the security on the day the person willing it died - to determine if you owe any taxes.

 Here’s how cost basis works: if a person bought a stock for $10 a share and the stock’s closing price was $200 a share on the day the person died, whoever inherits the shares and sells them must pay taxes only on any gains over the $200 per share price.
 Or, if the stock price drops between the time of the person’s death and the time of the sale, whoever inherits and sells the shares would claim tax losses only on declines below the $200 per share price.